George Richmond (painter): Works

 On the death of his wife in 1881 he gave up regular work, but still painted occasionally and occupied himself with sculpture.
 He had previously, in 1862, designed and executed a recumbent statue in marble of Charles James Blomfield, bishop of London, for St. Paul's Cathedral, and in 1882 he executed the marble bust of Dr. Pusey, now in Pusey House, Oxford, and presented a bust of John Keble to Keble College.
 Among his later works in oil were portraits of Harvey Goodwin, bishop of Carlisle, Edward King, bishop of Lincoln, and Archibald Campbell Tait, archbishop of Canterbury.
 In 1887, on the occasion of Queen Victoria's jubilee, he painted a portrait of the third Marquis of Salisbury (the last work he executed), which was presented to the queen by the marquis's wife.

-His success as a portrait-painter was due as much to his power of drawing out the best from his sitter in conversation as to skill in delineation.
-Being a very skilful and rapid draughtsman, he was able, while putting himself into sympathy with his sitter, to report the happiest moment and fleeting changes of expression, and to get out of his subject more than at first sight appeared to be there.
+His success as a portrait painter was due to his ability to sympathize with his sitter in conversation and to his skill in delineation.
+Being a skillful and rapid draughtsman, he was able—while putting himself into sympathy with his sitter—to report the happiest moment and fleeting changes of expression, and to get more out of his subject than there first appeared to be.
 His ideal of portraiture was 'the truth lovingly told;’ and he never consciously flattered.
-He was also a most industrious and clever sketcher from nature, and he produced (for his own pleasure and instruction) hundreds of drawings in pencil and watercolour, many of great beauty, of figure and landscape.
-To his skill as a portrait-painter were added great knowledge of Italian painting and sound judgment in matters of art, and the government were often glad to avail themselves of his services and advice.
+He was also a prolific sketcher of nature, and he produced hundreds of pencil and watercolour drawings of landscapes for his own pleasure.